⚠️ AUG 27, 2023 – IMPORTANT UPDATE ON THE FIRES IN MAUI!

 HAWAII ISLAND HOPPING

-For those readers that just want the short version, here are a few useful things to know that will help you decide which is the best area for you.
+Here are a few useful things to know that will help you decide which is the best area for you, personally:

 - Maui is very small.
 The entire drive from the two most distant towns (Kapalua Bay to Hana) is only a 2 hour 45 minute (81 miles) drive.